2014 | Past Issues & Pre-Writing Activities | Resources | Educator's Praise for Women's Perspectives

 - Share!
 Use these writings in classrooms and book groups, or give to your friends.

-Women's Perspectives #9 - Women Celebrate the Future - showcases original writings and artwork by adult literacy/basic education students across all levels.
-Student writers and artists shared ideas on the theme “Women Celebrate the Future.”
+Women’s Perspectives # 10: Messages, published by WE LEARN, will showcase original writings and artwork by adult literacy/basic education students of all levels.
+Student writers and artists are encouraged to reflect and to share ideas on the theme “Messages.”